phoebe-leong/NotAJSONParser/README.md

 # NotAJSONParser - with handy output to the console
-A JSON generator written in C compatible with C++.
+A JSON generator (with console output) written in C compatible with C++.
 I was going to write a JSON parser to go along with it, but I ended up just giving up.

 ## Examples